Social Networking Advice for Teachers

 To check you have applied your changes correctly, click the “view as” option to see how your profile appears to strangers.

 Whatever setting you choose, remember that posting on social networks is public.

 Always think before you post anything online because sharing information with others can mean that you lose control of it.

 Remember the four characteristics of digital media:

-It’s forever – anyone (even the school principle) can find it today, tomorrow, or 30 years from now
+- It’s forever – anyone (even the school principal) can find it today, tomorrow, or 30 years from now

 - It’s copyable – once found it they can be copied, shared and changed